 - Facilitated 220,000 unique trades.

-Even though you’re dealing directly with a registered broker, Bittylicious do hold the cryptocurrency in escrow (for added security).
+Even though you’re dealing directly with a registered broker, Bittylicious do hold the cryptocurrency in escrow when you’re buying cryptocurrency via their website.
+Once the broker confirms that they’ve received the payment, this is released to your chosen wallet.

-Once you’ve registered and verified yourself, buying bitcoin goes something like this:
+Once you’ve registered and verified yourself, buying Bitcoin (BTC) goes something like this:

 - Go to the Bittylicious homepage and login to your account.

-- Select the payment type (recommended: ‘bank transfer’).
+- Select the payment type you want to use.

-- Refresh the total cost (press the green icon) and select ‘Get some coins’ when you’re happy.
+- Input how much Bitcoin (BTC) you’d like to buy.
+As you do this, the ‘total cost’ shown at the bottom will change.
+Refresh the total cost (press the green icon) and select ‘Get some coins’ when you’re happy.

 - Once you’ve made the payment, select ‘Click here only when you have sent payment’.